 After a few minutes, when they have had the time to think about the situation, many will say that they have heard so many stories about people being arrested or fined – since living off-grid is illegal.

 Is It Illegal to Live Off-grid in the United States?

-The simple answer to this question is no. It is not illegal to live off-grid in the United States.
-However, everyone in every location, rural or urban, is subject to both national and local legislation.
+No, it is not illegal to live off-grid in the United States.
+However every location, rural or urban, is subject to both national and local legislation.
 You’ll be in trouble regardless of whether you are living off grid or not if you don’t follow those laws.

 This is where the situation becomes complex and somewhat difficult to navigate.
 Not only does legislation vary by state but also differs in individual municipalities and counties across the United States.

 Let us have a look at the legislation that affects this popular lifestyle choice in the United States.

 At first glance, it would appear that there is plenty of land in the United States – plenty to go around!
 With plenty of unused land available, why put up a fence and park your RV as a base to live?

 Better still, you can build a house to live that idyllic off-grid lifestyle.
 This sounds so simple, yet rarely in life are things so simple.

 Each state has differing zoning restrictions that affect where a property is built in addition to what can be built.
 In several states, it is illegal to even park your RV on a plot of land while you build a house.

 Obviously, of course, it is going to be illegal in most places to park your RV on a plot of land that you don’t own – but in many places, you can’t even park it on land that you’ve bought and paid for.